X-Scotia is moving!

 Weather

 In the event of less than ideal weather, the event will still take place and the competitors will primarily race on the ground with the option to fly if and when possible over the 2 days.
-If the weather outlook is extremely poor such that it appears there is absolutely zero possibility to fly, the event will be postponed to the following weekend (the ‘back-up weekend’).
+If the weather outlook is extremely poor such that it appears there is absolutely zero possibility to fly, the event will be postponed to the backup weekend.

 Should the weather on the ‘back-up weekend’ be equally poor the event will be canceled and participants will be given a full refund of their entry fees.